Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 C and D are alternative methods to describe the properties of links and joints.
 C is preferred.

-Most changes in config.g don't need a reboot, but when a drive or letter assignments change, a reboot is probably necessary.
+Most changes in config.g don't need a reboot, but when drive or letter assignments with M584 change, a reboot is often necessary.

 # M669 B parameter: robot type